Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Introduction

 \subsection{Related Work}

 Image datasets represent high-dimensional, structured data characterized by complex dependency patterns.
 To model these intricacies, many studies have leveraged deep learning architectures capable of capturing nonlinear dependencies through multiple layers of parameterization \citep{tsuneki2022deep, razzak2018deep}.
-Bayesian deep learning frameworks are especially attractive due to their ability to offer enhanced flexibility by offering inference within a coherent probabilistic model.
-Bayesian methods have recently gained traction in medical imaging, with applications spanning classification, segmentation, registration, denoising, and tumor growth prediction \citep{herzog2020integrating, zou2023review, prince2023uncertainty, jeon2024bayesian, luo2020mri}.
-However, the literature on deep learning in the context of predictive inference of response images based on predictor images, popularly referred to as the image-on-image regression, is notably sparse.
+Bayesian deep learning frameworks are especially attractive for their flexibility of offering coherent probabilistic inference.
+Bayesian methods are increasingly applied in medical imaging for tasks like classification, segmentation, and tumor growth prediction \citep{zou2023review, prince2023uncertainty, jeon2024bayesian}.
+However, deep learning approaches for predictive inference of outcome images based on input images, popularly referred to as the image-on-image regression, remain notably limited.

-Deep convolutional neural networks (CNNs) have been extensively applied in computer vision tasks for image prediction, owing to their ability to preserve spatial structure through convolutional layers.
-However, most CNN-based algorithms are tailored to specific tasks \citep{santhanam2017generalized} and commonly rely on architectures such as Visual Geometry Group (VGG) networks and Residual Neural Networks (ResNet).
-These architectures can inadvertently incorporate irrelevant features, leading to biased predictions \citep{isola2017image}.
-To address general-purpose image-to-image regression problems, the Recursively Branched Deconvolutional Network (RBDN) was introduced.
-This architecture constructs a composite feature map that is processed through multiple convolutional branches, each dedicated to a specific task \citep{santhanam2017generalized}.
-Despite its flexibility, RBDN requires input and output images to be of identical dimensions—a limitation for applications involving images of varying sizes.

-Generative adversarial networks (GANs) have been used for image-to-image regression, bypassing the lack of a standardized objective function by using adversarial training to improve image predictions \citep{isola2017image}.
-However, standard GANs struggle to establish a direct link between input and predicted images \citep{huang2018introduction}, a limitation addressed by conditional GANs such as Pix2Pix, which produces sharper outputs.
-Some approaches combine GANs with discriminators like variational autoencoders (VAEs) to enhance performance.
-Nonetheless, GANs face challenges, including unstable training, difficulty in reaching equilibrium, and issues like vanishing gradients \citep{huang2018introduction}.
-The absence of interpretable objective functions further limits their utility in scientific applications, such as in the prediction of variation in ALFF.